Why Do Jews Wear Black

 The wearing of traditional black clothing is an important part of the Jewish mourning process.
 It is a sign of respect for those who have passed away, and is meant to be a reminder that death has occurred and should be honored.
 In addition to being a sign of respect, wearing black during Jewish mourning is also a way for mourners to express their grief and sorrow.
 By wearing black, mourners are showing that they are in mourning and can take solace in knowing that others understand the depth of their grief.

-See also What To Wear To A Dance Audition
+See also What To Wear To A Hindu Funeral

 The color black is traditionally associated with death in many cultures and religions around the world, including Judaism.
 The Talmud states that when someone dies, all members of his or her family should wear black clothing for seven days as a sign of mourning.
 This tradition continues today in many families who observe traditional Jewish customs.